 Testing Individuals with Symptoms

-symptoms are concerning for COVID-19, it is strongly recommended that students wear a mask and get tested immediately.
-Students should also follow CDPH recommendations for retesting and/or isolating if results are positive or repeat testing in 24-48 hours for those that are symptomatic and test negative.
+If symptoms are concerning for COVID-19, it is strongly recommended that students wear a mask and get tested immediately.
+Students should also follow CDPH recommendations for retesting and/or isolating if results are positive or repeat testing in 24-48 hours for those who are symptomatic and test negative.

 Other Testing Strategies

 Testing around large school events as part of a layered mitigation strategy.
 Please see the Safe and SMART Events Playbook (PDF).

 A school may participate in one or both of the state-sponsored testing programs that provide free tests and software to California K-12 schools: